-

 Open Data Hub provides access to Jupyter as an enabled application for situations where, for example, you do not want users to have their own data science projects or you want to open a notebook that was developed outside of Open Data Hub and has no dependencies on other environments.

 Note that the preferred way to access Jupyter on Open Data Hub is through a data science project, as described in Creating a workbench and selecting an IDE.
-The advantages to using an Open Data Hub data science project and creating a workbench that includes Jupyter, is that your project organizes your data science work in one place and adds functionality such as data connections so that you can access data and save your models and pipelines for automating your ML workflow.
+The advantages to using an Open Data Hub data science project and creating a workbench that includes Jupyter, is that your project organizes your data science work in one place and adds functionality such as connections so that you can access data and save your models and pipelines for automating your ML workflow.

 Starting a Jupyter notebook server